Case Study

 Spicy Mango and FX Digital partnered once again to support Channel 4 as a blended design team.
 By combining Spicy Mango’s OTT product and platform expertise with FX Digital’s Connected TV interaction design heritage, we helped Channel 4 evolve a coherent cross-platform design language that works consistently across web, mobile and the biggest screen in the home.

-With Channel 4 continuing to drive the product vision, strategy and roadmap, Spicy Mango and FX Digital were appointed to support the redesign as a blended design team under Channel 4’s product direction - not simply to produce screens, but to help establish a shared design language and scalable ways of working that could be applied consistently across platforms and over time.
+With Channel 4 continuing to drive product vision, strategy and roadmap, Spicy Mango and FX Digital supported the redesign under Channel 4’s product direction - not simply to produce screens, but to establish a shared design language and scalable ways of working that could be applied consistently over time.

-The engagement focused on aligning stakeholders around clear experience principles, translating them into reusable patterns, and creating delivery-ready design assets that could be implemented reliably by Channel 4’s internal teams and external partners.
+The engagement focused on aligning stakeholders around clear experience principles, translating them into reusable patterns, and producing implementation-ready design assets that could be adopted confidently by Channel 4’s internal teams and external partners.

 The strategic challenge